isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-01-post-Journey of Faith: Haj Pilgrimage in the Malay Archipelago Before the 20th Century.md

 <br>For I have yearned and dreamed after the Baitullah
 <br>for many months.[^9]

 The incomplete journal of Abdullah's journey was safely returned to his family in Singapore through one of his companions.

+#### Haj and Arab Shipping in Singapore